mehdibaha/machine-learning/README.md

    * Problem: More features => More difficult to model
    * Solution: **Naive Bayes** => All features are regarded as independent
 * **Maximum a Posteriori**: Model parameters are probabilities
+* In generative approaches, each distribution will not be affected by the data from other class
 * We can try to fit a **mixture** of K distributions:
     * **K-Means** finds centroids with neighboring points
         * **++** Guaranteed to converge